magao-x/handbook/operating/remote/linux.rst

    Provisioning complete
    You now need to log out and back in for group changes to take effect

 As the message says, you should exit the VM with ``exit``, and return to your host command prompt.
-Now, on to :ref:`vm_usage`.

 What to do if you don't see ``Provisioning complete``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~